On Tutte cycles containing three prescribed edges: Introduction

 We conclude this section with additional notation.
 Let $G$ be a graph.
 If $T$ is a collection of 2-element subsets of $V(G)$, we let $G + T$ denote the graph on $V(G)$ with edge set $E(G) \cup T$.
-If $T = \{\{u,v\}\}$, we write $G + uv$ as well.
-It is convient to regard paths as a sequence of vertices, with consectutive vertices adjacent.
+If $T = \{\{u,v\}\}$, we write $G + uv$ \track{for $G + T$}.
+It is \track{convenient} to regard paths as a sequence of vertices, with \track{consecutive} vertices adjacent.
 If $H$ is also a graph, we let $G \cup H$ and $G \cap H$ denote the union and intersection of $G$ and $H$, respectively.